 In the 1960s, a unique genre of movies came into the world: the "beach party movies."
-The inevitable ingredients included several attractive "teenagers" (and I use the term loosely), surfing, the beach, a few token adults thrown in, a wafer-thin plot line, and, of course, many almost wafer-thin bikinis worn by the female cast members.
+The inevitable ingredients included several "teenagers" (using that term loosely), surfing, the beach, a few token adults thrown in, and, of course, a wafer-thin plot line.

 The plot line is played out, a few songs by '60s artists are thrown in, add some slapstick gags, and a nice, simple resolution in which, above all, the guy and the girl realize that nothing can ever come between them.
 As simplistic and formulaic as it all sounds, the low-budget beach party movies were tremendously popular in the early to mid-1960s.
 Teenagers all over America flocked to see the surfing, the mildly amusing jokes and gags, and—let's be honest here—the very healthy young people in their extremely well-fitting swim suits.
 (The films were usually filmed in Paradise Cove in Malibu, CA, in the dead of winter to fit their future release schedule dates.
 The poor actors and actresses had to frolic on the beach in swimsuits, freezing in the cold weather.)

 Although there were many spin-offs and rip-offs (movie makers never miss a chance to cash in on another's successful formula), the "classic" beach party films were the ones made by American-International Studios and usually directed by William Asher, a total of seven films.

 1. BEACH PARTY (1963)